billliu1992/billliu/input/blog/thoughtfully-evolving-interfaces.md

 ---
-title = "Thoughtfully evolving interfaces" descr = "Some things to think about when adding functionality to an existing codebase?" url_friendly_name = "thoughtfully-evolving-interfaces" date = 2020-10-01
+title = "Thoughtfully Evolving Interfaces" descr = "Some things to think about when adding functionality to an existing codebase?" url_friendly_name = "thoughtfully-evolving-interfaces" date = 2020-10-01